Start9Labs/documentation/site/source/guides/device-guides/dg-ios/index.rst

 ===
 iOS
 ===
-To optimize your device for use with your Start9 server, it is recommended to complete all of the following guides.
+It is recommended you complete all of the guides below.

-.. tip:: Whenever you are connected to the same Local Area Network (LAN) as your Start9 server, it is best to access your Start9 server's LAN Address (.local URL).
-LAN connections are fast and secure and are available even with no Internet access!

 .. raw:: html